 Across environments, the gap between constant firefighting and steady improvement rarely comes down to one clever tuning move.
 More often, it comes down to maturity.

-In low-maturity environments, storage decisions are ad hoc.
-Settings stay at their defaults.
-TempDB grows until it hurts.
-Fixes happen under pressure and rarely get documented.
+In low-maturity environments, storage decisions are ad hoc, settings stay at their defaults, TempDB grows until it hurts, and fixes happen under pressure and rarely get documented.

 Why Storage Problems Keep Returning